mp-se/gravitymon/src_docs/source/services.rst

 **Option 2** - Custom Stream

 This option makes use of the http push endpoint with a custom format template.
-Just enter the http stream adress found on brewfather, not other settings are needed.
+Just enter the http stream address found on brewfather, not other settings are needed.
 The stream endpoint URL has the following format:

 .. code-block::